 PST for QGIS consists of two parts.
 The first part is written in Python and implements the user interface and all communication with QGIS.
 The second part is written in C++ and implements the analyses, algorithms and heavy calculations done by PST.

 1.2 File formats

-Mapinfo version: Mapinfo TAB (\.tab)
+PST runs with Mapinfo TAB (\.tab) and Shapefiles (\.shp).